Drudoo/MED10/README.md

 ## Problems :ant: :heavy_plus_sign: Bugs :bug:

 - :space_invader: UniqueID is the current date, so working on a quiz at mightnight can *potentially* cause problems.
 - :rage: Enter game name is not native to android.
 Fix later.
+	- :imp: text field is there, but cant get the value.

 ## Build wirelessly to Android (Mac)